How to Choose the Right Weighted Blanket: the Complete Buying Guide

 - No one would suggest using a weighted product for a small infant.
 You must be extremely careful if the baby is under 2 years of age, and you should never leave him alone to sleep underneath it.

 - Extra care is to be taken when using a heavy blanket for a minor child though too, you’d want to make sure they possess the physical strength to remove the blanket if necessary.

 - Do not wrap or secure your child or baby in any way, merely place it over top for comfort and easy access, so he doesn't get trapped by it.

 - If you suffer from conditions like Claustrophobia or Cleithrophobia, using anything that encloses you or places pressure on your body is not a good idea.
 You could end up having severe panic attacks.
 Therefore, these individuals should aim for lighter blankets.

-Having said all of that: if the body weight of the user is adequate, and the item is used responsibly, weighted blankets are very safe.
-And you shouldn’t be worried.
+Having said all of that: if the body weight of the user is adequate, they don't have any health issues that would contraindicate weighted therapy and the item is used responsibly, there shouldn't be any issues.

 Which Size Should I Choose?

 One of the biggest mistakes buyers make when choosing weighted blankets is choosing the wrong size.
 You don’t need a queen or full-size blanket to cover your entire bed.
 Unlike a regular blanket, a weighted comforter should cover your body from chin to feet, that's it.

 By looking at the countless sizing charts manufacturers have posted online, you'll see that available sizes can vary a lot.
 Plus, there are some things to consider before you figure out your ideal size:

 - The reason you need a weighted comforter – do you need it to improve your sleep or ease the symptoms of your disease/disorder?